Spring: Start, Stop, Start!

 If you’r not sure – please ask.

-You should be able to garden with all the hardy spring plants available now.
+You can garden and plant now with all the hardy spring plants available now.
 Primroses, potted bulbs & all the late winter / early spring shrubs can be planted now.
-Cheer your self up with some early flowering shrubs.
+Cheer yourself up with some early flowering shrubs.

 One last thought : you will see these tender plants being sold in many non-specialists shops when it’s too cold.
 Unless you have a heated greenhouse or conservatory don’t be tempted.
 Planting fresh plants at the correct time will ensure much greater success.